Add Data from a Load File

 When you have finished the setup of the Load File Import, click New Data Set from Load File to complete the process and return to the Data Sets Summary.
 If you do not want to perform the operation, click Cancel instead.

 You can monitor your import task in the Work Basket.
-Right-click the task and select View Details when the task is in progress.
-This will show you the state of the task, the various system components, and the configuration settings you used.
+Right-click the task and select View Details when the task is in progress to see the state of the task, the various system components, and the configuration settings you used.

 Load File Import Failures and Warnings

-If the encoding of the provided Load File does not match the encoding selection on the given Load File template, the entire Load File import will fail with an error message "The encoding of the provided load file does not match the selection on the corresponding Load File Import Setting."
+If the encoding of the provided Load File does not match the encoding selection on the given Load File template, the entire Load File import fails with an error message "The encoding of the provided load file does not match the selection on the corresponding Load File Import Setting."

 A Warning icon () for the Work Basket task indicates that the Load File Import task completed with exceptions.
 You can then right-click the task and use the Download option to download the line-by-line errors in a CSV file.
 (Lines that do not have errors are imported.)